cjanowski/sortAndSearch/README.md

 sorted_list = bubble_sort(unsorted_list.copy())
 print("Sorted list:", sorted_list)

-target = 25
+## target = 25
 index = binary_search(sorted_list, target)
 print(f"Index of {target}:", index)
 Running the Examples
-The algorithms.py file includes example usage for each algorithm.
-To run these examples, simply execute the file:
+The sort.py file includes example usage for each algorithm.
+To run these examples, simply execute the file: python sort.py
-Copypython algorithms.py
 Contributing
 Contributions to improve the implementations or add new algorithms are welcome.
 Please ensure that any new algorithms are well-commented and include example usage.
 License